lvladikov/web-file-manager/README.md

   - Start the React development server on http://localhost:5173.

   Your browser should automatically open to the React application.

+  ### Using npm (Electron Desktop App)

+  To run the desktop application in development mode:

+  `npm run electron:dev`

+  This builds the client and launches the Electron desktop app with the server running internally.

   ### Using Start Scripts